Irritated & Early Seborrheic Keratosis Dermoscopy: A Vascular Analysis | IBOOLO

 Recommended reading

-basal cell carcinoma dermoscopy – IBOOLO
+Dermoscopy of skin cancers like basal cell carcinoma - IBOOLO

 Seborrheic keratosis dermatitis is a common skin hyperplasia.
 It is often mistaken for a disease such as skin cancer because of its appearance that looks like warts, precancerous skin growths, or skin cancer.
 Dermoscopy of seborrheic keratosis dermatitis is crucial to identify seborrhei keratosis from other types of skin diseases.